 I think we just need some decisions about publicity, and then we can schedule the move.
 Assigning to Steve to handle the coordination - once we're ready, hot-potato it back to me.

-#19 Updated by Stephen Real almost 3 years ago
+#19 Updated by Stephen Real over 5 years ago

 Do we have the email addresses of all the content owners?
 If so, I think we should send them a notification as a courtesy.
 Once I know that we have the addresses, I can draft the message.